ksaric/Subfinder/README.md

 Requires Java 7.

 Currently using SubsMax subtitles.
+Switch to http://www.api.subtitleseeker.com:82/?
 Using Guice Multibindings for a flexibile architecture(plugins for other sub providers).

 Ideas: